paulzierep/docker-phyloseq/README.md

 # docker-phyloseq

+## TODO

+* set-up dev container
+* test mulled container for the app
+* fix all download buttons
+* move close button globally
+* try to use put / get function of Galaxy

 ## Updates

 * Point `shiny::runGitHub` to a fork (https://github.com/paulzierep/shiny-phyloseq) where `BiocManager` is only installed if required.
 Thus starting the app without installations (since all packages are installed in the container) which should allow galaxy to run the app.